Trustpilot

 Galleon Beach and Pillars of Hercules

-Stays at Admirals Inn include a free shuttle boat to Galleon Beach but if you are staying at Copper & Lumber Store, a chargeable, privately run shuttle operates during high season.
+Stays at Admirals Inn include a free shuttle boat to Galleon Beach.
+If you are staying at Copper & Lumber Store, a chargeable, privately run shuttle operates during high season.
+From other accommodation around the harbour, a taxi will take you there in 10 minutes.
 From the shore, snorkel out to the shipwreck where marine life is plentiful and you may be lucky enough to have a turtle swim beneath you.
-Beachfront Loose Cannon serves exceptional food and drinks with daily cabanas for hire Tuesdays-Thursdays for EC$300.
+Beachfront Loose Cannon serves exceptional food and drinks with cabanas available to rent for EC$300.
 They include paddle board hire, a mezze platter, wine or cocktails.
 During high season they run a free shuttle bus in the afternoons from Galleon Beach to Covent Garden Supermarket in English Harbour.

 Lunch